eki-177/abyme/README.md

 * A button to trigger the addition of fields for a new resource (an 'Add a new task" button)
 * A button to remove fields for a given resource ("Remove task")

 abyme provides helper methods for all these.
-Here's how our form for `Project` looks like when using default values for every helper :
+Here's how our form for `Project` looks like when using default values :

 ```ruby
 # views/projects/_form.html.erb